Canon G3 X vs Panasonic FZ1000

-The Canon PowerShot G3 X and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were officially introduced, respectively, in June 2015 and June 2014.
+The Canon PowerShot G3 X and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in June 2015 and June 2014.
 Both the G3X and the FZ1000 are fixed lens compact cameras that are equipped with an one-inch sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both cameras offer a resolution of 20 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is considerably larger (43 percent) than the Canon G3 X. Moreover, the FZ1000 is markedly heavier (13 percent) than the G3X.
 It is worth mentioning in this context that the G3X is splash and dust resistant, while the FZ1000 does not feature any corresponding weather-sealing.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will naturally be influenced heavily by the price.
+The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The FZ1000 was somewhat cheaper (by 10 percent) than the G3X at launch, but both cameras fall into the same price category.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.